 A study of works by representative Asian American writers from a range of backgrounds (might include but not exclusive to American writers of Chinese, Japanese, Korean, Filipino, South Asian, Vietnamese and Cambodian ancestry) from the early 20th century onward in their cultural and social contexts.
 The course will cover a variety of genres.
-Prerequisite: ENGL 203 or permission of instructor.
+Prerequisite: ENGL 203.
 Credits: 4(4-0) Not offered on a regular basis